yangduo/learngit/readme.txt

-create a new branch is quick;
+cireating a new branch is quick is simple;